 Are there toys your kids have outgrown lying around at the back of your closet?
-Do you have pre-loved books, or furniture that you no longer use but are in still in good condition?
+Do you have pre-loved books, clothes, furniture or household linen that you no longer use but are in still in good condition?

 Here’s our guide on where you can donate your pre-loved items to help those in need.
-Not only will you be doing something meaningful, you’ll also be able to free your home of clutter without having to toss things into the trash.
+Not only will you be doing something meaningful, you’ll also be able to declutter your home.

-You can support our work in the following ways:
+You can support their work in the following ways:

 - Donations in kind (wedding gowns, tea dresses, suits, ribbons, lace, buttons)